 Trends continue to quickly evolve and Middleby developed solutions to meet customer needs including labor challenges, speed of service, automated equipment and menu flexibility.
-Investments continue in IoT, robotics and other innovations.
+Investments continue in IoT, robotics and other innovations including the recent acquisition of Blue Sparq.
 Furthered offerings and capabilities in advanced controls, IoT, robotics and automation solutions, positioning Middleby as a leader of emerging technologies in foodservice.